medically reviewed by Dr Godmi Tresa

 3. You could scar your scalp with constant scratching and rubbing.

 4. You could become more anxious.
-An itchy scalp can be socially embarrassing and affect a person's self-esteem.
-Stepping out of home or being in the company of friends and family can become challenging and stressful.
+An itchy scalp can be socially embarrassing and affect your self-esteem.

 5. An itchy scalp can cause discomfort and disrupt your sleep.